 At the center of this field is a set of physical processes including precipitation, interception, evaporation, transpiration, infiltration, aquifer recharge, groundwater flow, and streamflow that move water in the environment.
-Hydrology involves the application of mathematical descriptions of these processes as well as statistical methods to account for the spatial variability and temporal dynamics.
-Many activities in civil and environmental engineering such as water supply planning, flood forecasting, dam safety analysis, storm sewer design, irrigation and drainage system design and management, water rights administration, river restoration, floodplain management, and drought mitigation involve some type of hydrologic analysis, modeling, and/or decision making.
+Hydrologists use satellites, drones, and terrestrial sensors to observe these processes.
+Hydrologists also use artificial intelligence (AI) and mathematical models to predict hydrologic processes as well as data science and statistical methods to account for spatial variability and temporal dynamics.
+Many activities in civil and environmental engineering involve hydrology including water supply planning, wildfire recovery, flood forecasting, dam safety analysis, storm sewer design, irrigation and drainage system design and management, water rights administration, river restoration, floodplain management, and drought mitigation.
 Hydrology is also closely related to numerous policy issues such as climate change mitigation and adaptation, food and energy production, urban planning, etc.

-The Hydrologic Science and Engineering (HSE) program focuses on the science of hydrology and its application to engineering and interdisciplinary problems.
-The program helps students develop a thorough understanding of hydrologic processes, their variability and interrelationships, their connection to human and environmental systems, and their roles in policy making, planning, risk analysis, and design.
-Students can gain an in-depth understanding of data science, field instrumentation, numerical modeling, statistical methods, remote sensing, geographical information systems (GIS), and field techniques.
-The program also helps students gain a broad understanding of related Earth sciences (such as meteorology, geology, soil physics, and ecology) and water resources engineering in general.
+The Hydrologic Science and Engineering (HSE) program focuses on the science of hydrology, tools and methods that facilitate hydrologic analyses, and the application of hydrology to engineering and interdisciplinary problems.
+HSE students develop a thorough understanding of hydrologic processes, their variability and interrelationships, their connection to human and environmental systems, and their roles in policy making, planning, risk analysis, and design.
+Students develop skills in remote sensing, field instrumentation, geographical information systems (GIS), data science, numerical modeling, statistical methods, and AI.
+Students can also explore related Earth sciences (such as meteorology, geology, soil physics, and ecology) and water resources engineering in general.

 Students select their courses in consultation with their advisor to match their specific needs and interests.
 No specific courses are required at the masters or doctoral level, which allows each student maximum flexibility to tailor their education.